D3strukt0r/votifier-client-php/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-The full documentation can be found on [here](https://votifier-client-php-docs.manuele-vaccari.ch)
+The full documentation can be found [here](https://votifier-client-php.readthedocs.io).

 ### Prerequisites